68 percent of online activity begins with queries in search engines like Google or Bing.

 To give you an idea, I searched for social media when I was not logged into my account and received 100 keyword ideas.

 I searched for it again when logged in and received more than 600.

-My suggestion is if you are looking for keywords just for your static website and not interested in the cost per click pricing (CPC), go with the results without logging into Google AdWords.
+My suggestion is if you are looking for keywords just for your static website and not interested in the cost per click pricing (CPC), go with the results without logging into Google Ads.

-If you are interested in the CPC pricing and also getting keyword ideas to help with content development, go with the results while logged into Google AdWords.
+If you are interested in the CPC pricing and also getting keyword ideas to help with content development, go with the results while logged into Google Ads.

-Here is what each of the columns displayed in the Google AdWords Keyword Tool will tell you about each of the keyword ideas displayed.
+Here is what each of the columns displayed in the Google Ads Keyword Tool will tell you about each of the keyword ideas displayed.

 - Competition – “The Competition column gives you a sense of how many advertisers are bidding for a particular keyword.
 This data can help you determine how competitive the ad placement is.”

 - Global Monthly Searches – “The approximate 12-month average of user queries for the keyword on Google search.”